NathanVaughn/blog.nathanv.me/content/posts/getting-my-pilots-license/index.md

 I did _not_ get a cellular model.
 This means the iPad does not have a GPS receiver.
 I did this for three reasons.
 First, I was not intending on getting a SIM card for the iPad.
 I didn't anticipate needing internet access in-flight, and if I do, I can setup a hotspot off my phone.
-Second, I knew I was going to use a separate ADS-B IN receiver anyways which all include a GPS.
+Second, I knew I was going to use a separate ADS-B In receiver anyways which all include a GPS.
 Lastly, it was cheaper.

 Personally, I like mounting it to the yoke, I found a window suction cup